platform9/cctl/README.md

 ## Getting Started

+If your setup has internet connectivity, follow these steps.
+For an airgapped environment, please see documentation [wiki](https://github.com/platform9/cctl/wiki).

 Ensure the correct version of the `nodeadm` and `etcdadm` binaries are placed in the `/opt/bin` directory of all nodes that will make up your cluster.

 First, create the credentials used for the cluster.